Injecting marinade into smoked meat is the best way to infuse your food with intense flavors. Discover how to inject meat for smoking today.

 So if injecting marinade for BBQ smoking is something you haven’t tried before then I urge you to give it a go.
 Discover how and when to do it with our injection marinade guide.

-Why should you inject meat before smoking?
+Why inject meat before smoking?

 Injecting with marinade gives us full coverage, permeating the very inner layers of our meat, while only needing minutes to do it.
 All while ensuring the same levels of moisture and flavor that any other method would.

 What are the best types of meat to inject?